tbdocs/2018/README.md

 * Proportion of Under 5 Childhood contacts without signs and symptoms of TB put on INH prophylaxis
 * Proportion of Under 5 Childhood contacts started on INH six months ago who completed their INH course

-## Indicator definitions

-* **TB Notification ALL**: This indicator calculates the total number of TB patients notified in a period of interest.
-This indicator is applicable to the following datasets
-1. TB Notification 2018:- it sums up all clients reported in block 1 columns 2 to 4 (i.e Pulmonary Bacteriologically Confirmed, Pulmonary Clinically Diagnosed, Extra-pulmonary (bacteriologically confirmed or clinically diagnosed) accross all rows.
-2. TB_Notification_New:- It sums up patients in all columns accross all rows in block 1.
-3. TB Case Registration Old:- It sums up patients in all columns accross all rows in block 1 excluding the sub-totals.